mmcky/nyu-econ-370/README.md

 **Assignment \#5: Working with Data** in Python has been posted to the assignments folder.
 Please submit the assignment by **9:30am on Thursday 21st April**.

-**Python and Programming Review Workshop** We are looking at scheduling a seminar on **Python Fundamentals** as a review session for students that are new to programming.
-If you are interested in this workshop could you please send me an email: mm8390@nyu.edu so that I can get an idea of numbers.
+**Python and Programming Review Workshop** is scheduled for **Monday 18th April** from **6:00pm to 8:00pm**.
+Location: **Waverly Room 370**.
+Please bring your laptops.
+This workshop is for those that are new to programming.
+We will be reviewing the basics of Python (Types, Conditional Logic, Loops) and basic Linear Algebra operations.

 **Note** To get the best rendering for notebooks it is best to use nbviewer.
 This can be done by prepending the notebook web address with http://nbviewer.jupyter.org/github/.
 An example is: